indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_2.md

-# Generic Installation and Configuration Guide
+# Generic Installation and Configuration Guide - INDIGO-2

-This chapter provides information on how to enable and use the INDIGO DataCloud software repositories.
+This chapter provides information on how to enable and use the INDIGO DataCloud software repositories hsoting the second major release INDIGO-2 (ElectricIndigo).

 Summary
 * [Installing the Operating Systems and Cloud  Management Frameworks](#id1)